ARMmbed/uvisor/README.md

 ## Overview

 To start using uVisor you will need to include it as a library in your design.
-We release the uVisor library periodically in the mbed OS repository, [mbedmicro/mbed](https://github.com/mbedmicro/mbed).
+We release the uVisor library periodically into the mbed OS repository, [ARMmbed/mbed-os](https://github.com/ARMmbed/mbed-os).

 If you want to learn more about the uVisor security model and get an overview of its features this is the right place.
 In this document you will read about: